LTLA/nclist-cpp/README.md

 auto subjects = nclist::build(3, starts.data(), ends.data());
 ```

-Then we check for overlaps with our query range:
+Then we check for overlaps with our query interval:

 ```cpp
 nclist::OverlapsAnyWorkspace<int> workspace;